Husain-Althagafi/Husain-Althagafi/README.md

 - 📫 How to reach me **husain.a.althagafi@okaz.com**

+Projects
+- A zero-shot filer sorter using generative AI to classify documents
+- A comprehensive analysis of the OpenIPF dataset, where I assessed the different scoring coefficients for fairness across different divisions
+- Was a member of the backend development team for the Tazkyah web application
+- Did full-stack development for a league-style tournament management web application for KFUPM.
+This included a frontend, backend, and database

 <h3 align="left">Connect with me: bruh just email me im locked out of my linkedin</h3>
 <p align="left">
 </p>